stencila/dockta/README.md

 Dockter makes it easier for researchers to create Docker images for their research projects.
 Dockter generates a `Dockerfile` and builds a image, for _your_ project, based on _your_ source code.

 > 🦄 Dockter is in early development.
 Features that are not yet implemented are indicated by unicorn emoji.
-Usually they have a link next to them, like this 🦄 [#2](https://github.com/stencila/dockter/issues/2), indicating the relevent issue where you can help make the feature a reality.
+Usually they have a link next to them, like this 🦄 [#2](https://github.com/stencila/dockter/issues/2), indicating the relevant issue where you can help make the feature a reality.
 It's [readme driven development](http://tom.preston-werner.com/2010/08/23/readme-driven-development.html) with calls to action to chase after mythical vaporware creatures!
 So hip.

 <!-- Automatically generated TOC.
 Don't edit, `make docs` instead>